Silke Maier-Witt: Welcome to the German Democratic Republic

 Despite the care taken over preparing her for her new life, Silke-Maier Witt herself later recalled one incident early on during her time in the little town which demonstrated that even the Stasi had not thought of everything.
 She visited a local bank and asked to exchange her West German Deutschmarks for East German Ostmarks at a 1:1 exchange rate.
 Travel beyond the Inner German border was a rare privilege for East German comrades, and anyone who had somehow ended up with a Western currency to spare would normally have exchanged it (illegally) on the street rather than putting up with the official exchange rates offered in the banks: the bank workers looked at her as though they had seen a ghost.
 The episode was one who could easily encourage the "wrong" sort of interest among the townsfolk, although after more than two decades of one-party dictatorship, most East Germans had learned not to be too outspoken with any questions.
 At the end of 1983, she had to be withdrawn from Hoyerswerda on account of unspecified "security concerns".
-One source indicates that in a small town such as Hoyerswerda, she was more likely to get caught up in personal conversation with nosey neighbours which gave rise to a heightened risk of her true identity being inadvertently suspected or discloseded. and "Angelika Gerlach" from Hoyersweda moved into a newly built apartment near the Moskauer Platz in Erfurt.
+One source indicates that in a small town such as Hoyerswerda, she was more likely to get caught up in personal conversation with nosey neighbours which gave rise to a heightened risk of her true identity being inadvertently suspected or disclosed. and "Angelika Gerlach" from Hoyersweda moved into a newly built apartment near the Moskauer Platz in Erfurt.

 It was presumably a reflection on Maier-Witt's unfinished medical studies in Hamburg that "Angelika Gerlach's" back story also included time as a trainee physician who had never qualified.
 Apparently, she struggled to lose her Western accent which led her to regularly needing to explain that she had relocated to the German Democratic Republic from "West Germany" out of political conviction.
 She would later recall: "Hardly anyone believed me!"
 She became a trainee nurse in a local hospital.
 The hospital work lasted until 1985, which indicates that the work may not have been full-time, since for some or all of the time between 1980 and 1985 she was also studying.
 Maier-Witt was positioned well down in the hospital hierarchy, and one of her jobs involved washing the bodies of people who had recently died.
 She told one interviewer that the task provided her with an "almost spiritual atonement".